seracio/annotation/README.md

 };
 ```

-## TODO
+## Caveats

--   support rects as children
+-   It only supports circles as children right now (rects coming soon)
--   manage a props `type` to get a rectangular or circular enclosing shape
--   customize the arrow connector
--   manage canvas
+-   No multi lines
+-   Only enclosing circles (rectangles could be great)